904.624.1981 email@beachjunki.org

 Wild Amelia Festival

-Beach Junki has proudly attended the Wild Amelia Festival for several years, showcasing our dedication to conservation and community outreach.
-This annual event celebrates the natural wonders of Amelia Island and provides an excellent platform to share our mission.
+Beach Junki has proudly attended the Wild Amelia Festival for several years, showcasing dedication to conservation and community outreach.
+This annual event celebrates the natural wonders of Amelia Island and it provides an excellent platform to share our mission.

-This is an excerpt of a story written by Pat Fost Turtley.
+Below is an excerpt of a story written by Pat Fost Turtley.

 “Amy Beach is another conservationist who is making a mark on Amelia Island.
 She spends hours patrolling our beaches collecting discarded items that she makes into conservation displays.
 She has initiated a toy drop-off box where people can recycle and reuse discarded beach toys, and this day was staffing her Beach Junki booth and helping kids with coloring projects.
 Another amazing person.”